cereal2nd/home-assistant.io/source/_integrations/velbus.markdown

 ## Configuration parameters

-During the setup you will be shown 2 choises on ways to connect to the Velbus bus:
+During the setup you will be shown 2 choices on ways to connect to the Velbus bus:

 - USB
 - TCP/IP